William Stephenson: Interwar period

 After World War I, Stephenson returned to Manitoba and with a friend, Wilf Russell, started a hardware business, inspired largely by a can opener that Stephenson had taken from his POW camp.
 The business was unsuccessful, and he left Canada for England.
 In England, Stephenson soon became wealthy, with business contacts in many countries.
-In 1924 he married American tobacco heiress Mary French Simmons, of Springfield, Tennessee.
+In 1924, he married American tobacco heiress Mary French Simmons, of Springfield, Tennessee.
 That same year, Stephenson and George W. Walton patented a system for transmitting photographic images via wireless that produced £100,000 a year in royalties for the 18-year run of the patent (about $12 million per annum adjusted for inflation in 2010).
-In addition to his patent royalties, Stephenson swiftly diversified into several lucrative industries: radio manufacturing (General Radio Company Limited); aircraft manufacturing (General Aircraft Limited); Pressed Steel Company that manufactured car bodies for the British motor industry; construction and cement as well as Shepperton Studios and Earls Court.
-Stephenson had a broad base of industrial contacts in Europe, Britain and North America as well as a large group of contacts in the international film industry.
+In addition to his patent royalties, Stephenson swiftly diversified into several lucrative industries: radio manufacturing (General Radio Company Limited); aircraft manufacturing (General Aircraft Limited); Pressed Steel Company that manufactured car bodies for the British motor industry; construction and cement, as well as Shepperton Studios and Earls Court.
+Stephenson had a broad base of industrial contacts in Europe, Britain and North America, as well as a large group of contacts in the international film industry.
 Shepperton Studios were the largest film studios in the world outside of Hollywood.

 As early as April 1936, Stephenson was voluntarily providing confidential information to British MP Winston Churchill about how Adolf Hitler's Nazi government was building up its armed forces and hiding military expenditures of £800,000,000.
 This was a clear violation of the terms of the Treaty of Versailles and showed the growing Nazi threat to European and international security.
 Churchill used Stephenson's information in Parliament to warn against the appeasement policies of the government of Neville Chamberlain.

 World War II

 After World War II began (and over the objections of Sir Stewart Menzies, wartime head of British intelligence) now-Prime Minister Winston Churchill sent Stephenson to the United States on 21 June 1940, to covertly establish and run British Security Coordination (BSC) in New York City, over a year before U.S. entry into the war.

+His deputy at BSC was the Australian-born MI6 intelligence officer Dick Ellis, who has been credited with writing the blueprint for William Donovan's Coordinator of Information and the Office of Strategic Services.
+Ellis wrote an Historical Note for William Stevenson's 1976 biography of Stephenson, A Man Called Intrepid.